High-speed rail in Sweden: New trainsets

+In December 2021, SJ announced that they are ordering twenty-five SJ 250 trainsets (based on the Zefiro Express platform) which would be capable of going 250 km/h.
+They are expected to go into service in 2026, and will complement the X2000 service on the busiest lines (Stockholm—Gothenburg/Malmö) as well as cross-border traffic with Denmark and Norway.
+This should be seen as an investment to be able to utilise the faster speeds of the planned new mainlines from Stockholm to Gothenburg/Malmö via Jönköping, although the centre-right Swedish government under Prime Minister Ulf Kristersson has issued a new directive for the Swedish transportation agency Trafikverket to end/review those plans, and later decided to continue with parts of the plan such as the Ostlänken (The East Link) project, Gothenburg–Borås double tracks and Hässleholm–Lund quad tracks.

 New lines

 There were plans for completely new high-speed railways Stockholm–Linköping–Jönköping–Borås–Gothenburg ("Götalandsbanan") and Jönköping–Helsingborg–Copenhagen ("Europabanan" for the Swedish part), since the existing railways are relatively congested, with mixed 200 km/h passenger trains, slower regional trains and even slower cargo trains.
 The plans said that the new railways would be built similar to the French TGV-lines with long curve radii and relatively steep inclines allowing for speeds between 300-320 km/h with non-tilting trains, dedicated for high-speed passenger trains.

-The Swedish Transport Administration (Trafikverket) started detailed planning and was in the process of deciding the best route between Gothenburg–Borås and Linköping–Södertälje (Ostlänken), however no specific dates have been determined for the start of construction on these lines.
-An informal proposal by Trafikverket is an operational track by 2025.
-There is political and (primarily) regional pressure to build these railways as soon as possible.
-Cost estimates are about 10 bn SEK for Gothenburg-Borås and 24 bn SEK for Linköping-Södertälje.

 In 2018 Chinese corporations became interested in building of Stockholm-Oslo high-speed line.
 Trafikverket awarded American engineering firm Jacobs Engineering Group with the contract to consult on a proposed $24 billion high-speed rail network linking Stockholm with Gothenburg and Malmö.

-In late 2022, the then newly elected Swedish government decided to completely abandon Sweden's high-speed rail project.